 The abbey has been neglected for years and urgently needs restoration.
 I need a loan of 1.5 million euros to purchase the abbey and its 25 hectares with 780,000 euro being the purchase price and the balance of the loan to be for the restoration and refurbishment of this historic French monument.

 To help pay off debt and promote The Abbey I will produce a documentary series to be shown worldwide highlighting The Abbey restoration and what it has to offer sinilar to the "Escape to the Chateau" popular TV series, and another documentary on France's chateaus that I am now in love with.
+Another project could be a documentary on the peoples who have created France - The Gauls, The Romans, The Franks, The Vikings and The Saxons.
 I am a digital film producer and website designer.